wilkom2009/wilkom2009/README.md

-- 👋 Hi, I’m Wilson KOMLAN, full stack developer based in Togo since 2010.
-I used to develop Java based microservices as backend and ReactJs & Spring MVC as frontend.
+- 👋 Hi, I’m Wilson KOMLAN, a full stack developer since 2011 currently living in Spain.
-- 👀 I’m interested in full stack apps such as web, desktop and mobile app
-- 🌱 I’m currently learning React native by doing projects
 - 📫 Reach me on Twitter at @KomlanWilson and on LinkedIn at https://www.linkedin.com/in/wilkom2009/

 <!---